 The LITA Committee Recognizing Excellence in Children’s and Young Adult Science Fiction Notable Lists will be produced annually; in addition special recognition may be given for books that don’t exactly fit the categories.
 Titles that appear on the Lists are those that have been read, evaluated, and discussed by the full committee, in accordance with the committee's policies and procedures, and that the committee has come to a consensus that these titles are worthy of being placed on the Lists.

-The LITA Committee Recognizing Excellence in Children’s and Young Adult Science Fiction will consist of a Chair, 5 to 7 members, and the Past Chair serving in an Ex-officio capacity to ensure transfer of knowledge.
+Consists of a chair, 5-7 members, and the past chair serving in an ex officio capacity to ensure transfer of knowledge.
 One member will be from the sponsoring organization and one member will be the LITA Imagineering Interest Group Chair or his/her designee.
-Members (other than those from the Sponsor and Imagineering IG) are appointed for staggered two-year terms, and cannot be appointed to consecutive terms except unless it is to serve in Chair/Past Chair capacity.
-Chair appointments will be for two years, with the person acting as Past Chair in the 2nd year.
-The committee will receive assistance from a board liaison and a staff liaison.
+Members (other than those from the Sponsor and Imagineering IG) are appointed for staggered 2-year terms and cannot be appointed to consecutive terms except unless it is to serve in chair/past chair capacity.
+Chair appointments will be for 2 years, with the person acting as past chair in the 2nd year.

 The LITA Committee Recognizing Excellence in Children’s and Young Adult Science Fiction group in LITA Connect is private for Committee members only.